dreuxx/-Russian-grammar25k/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the **[Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/)**.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [your-email@example.com](mailto:your-email@example.com).

 ---